 Working with a faculty mentor and an expert in their focus area, students assess their prior learning and develop an individualized plan to meet their goals.
 Some students focus on topics of personal interest, such as memoir writing.
 Most students focus on developing knowledge and skills directly related to their current or future careers.
 Being able to tailor their learning to specific work-related goals provides students with unique opportunities to integrate lifelong, liberal and work-related learning.

-The degree is earned after satisfying 50 requirements, written as statements describing competence.
+The degree is earned after satisfying 50 requirements, written as statements describing competency.
 Certain competencies are met by specific courses or projects; others can be satisfied by relevant transfer courses or learning from experience.

 SNL courses are offered in downtown Chicago, Naperville, and near O'Hare, as well as Online.

 Active Duty Servicemembers, Reservists and National Guardsmen